 Diagnosis is usually made in the advanced stages when the pubis bones have begun to erode at the pubic symphysis.
 Early diagnosis can prevent the condition from progressing beyond the stage of “bone stress”.

 What Causes Osteitis Pubis?

-The main cause is instability of the pelvic bones and in particular the pubic symphysis.
+The leading cause is the instability of the pelvic bones and in particular the pubic symphysis.

-accommodated in the normal "stable" athlete but with poor lumbopelvic control the additional forces are uncontrollable and will cause injury.
+The instability aggravates your pubic symphysis with asymmetrical loads through your pelvis.
+Usually, forces accommodate adequately in the typical “stable” athlete, but with poor lumbopelvic control, the additional energy becomes uncontrollable and will cause injury.